 - All new conservation programs should offer credit to producers for practices already implemented.

-- MGGA supports full funding and full implementation of the Conservation Stewardship Program.
-(New 2009)
+- MGGA supports full funding and full implementation of the Conservation Stewardship Program and Environmental Quality Incentive Program.
+(Revised 2020)

-- MGGA supports local input from producers on new CSP enhancements.
+- MGGA supports local input from producers on new Conservation Stewardship Program enhancements.
 (New 2014)

 - MGGA supports allowing local Natural Resources Conservation Service officials to permit deviations on a case by case basis within the confines of a Conservation Stewardship Program contract in an effort to address localized problems in a cost effective way.